 I made these bars with every intention of making something nutrigrain like, but honestly they tasted more like dessert to me.
 So I reduced the sugar/maple syrup slightly and I like them better this way.
 I think they would also be awesome with some walnuts sprinkled on top or even with different kinds of fruit fillings.
 They also freeze really well so it’s nice to make a whole pan of them and then freeze them for when you really need them.

-- 2 tbsp maple syrup or other liquid sweetener like honey
+- 2 tablespoons maple syrup or other liquid sweetener like honey

-Line a 8×8 pan with parchment paper and lightly spray with oil.
+- Line a 8x8 pan with parchment paper and lightly spray with oil.

 - Mix the flax or chia egg and set aside.
 Mix together the applesauce, coconut oil, syrup, sugar and almond milk.
 Set aside and in a separate bowl mix together the oats, flour, baking soda, salt and cinnamon.
 Once the "egg" has gelled add it to the wet ingredients and mix.
 Then add the wet to dry ingredients and mix just till everything is combined.

 - Press 2/3rds of the mixture into the bottom of the pan then spread the rhubarb compote over the mixture and spread almost all the way to the edges.
 Then take the remaining dough and break it into small pieces and spread it over the bars.
 Press down slightly so no pieces are sticking up as they might burn.
 Sprinkle some raw sugar over the top and then place in the oven for 30-32 minutes until golden.

 - Remove from the oven and pull the parchment out of the baking pan and onto a cooling rack.
 Let the bars cool completely before slicing.
 These bars freeze especially well, I like to wrap them individually so we can take one or two out whenever we need them.